textpattern/textpattern.github.io/tags/comments_preview.md

 <txp:comments wraptag="ol" break="li" />
 <txp:if_comments_preview>
     <li>
         <p>This is a preview of what your comment will look like.
-Please don’t forget to scroll down and actually press the 'submit’ button!</p>
+Please don't forget to scroll down and actually press the 'submit' button!</p>
         <txp:comments_preview wraptag="" />
     </li>
 </txp:if_comments_preview>